nathanallen/events_lab/README.md

 # Training: DOM Events & jQuery

-In this training, you'll practice with five of the most common DOM events in jQuery:
+In this training, you'll practice with some of the most common DOM events in jQuery:

 - ready
 - submit